nagix/mini-tokyo-3d/README.md

 Mouse wheel rotation | Zoom in/out
 Right click or Ctrl key + mouse drag | Tilt up/down and rotate Shift key + mouse drag | Box zoom
-Pinch in/out | Zoom in/out and rotate
+Pinch in/out | Zoom in/out
-Double-click or double-tap | Zoom in
+Two-finger swipe | Tilt up/down and rotate Double-click or double-tap | Zoom in
 Click or tap the search button | Show/hide the station search window Click or tap +/- buttons | Zoom in/out